axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 * ``Text data``

-  Segmentation covering the content of imported TEI-XML-encoded theatre plays
+  Segmentation covering the content of files filtered in a tree of files

 Description
 -----------

-This widget is designed to import one or more theatre plays in Orange Canvas.
+This widget is designed to import one, some or all the files contained in a selected folder.
-The plays are retrieved from `<http://www.theatre-classique.fr>`_ and richly encoded in TEI-XML format.
-The output is a segmentation containing a segment for each imported play.
+The output is a segmentation containing a segment for each imported file.
 Each segment has 5 annotations with keys *author*, *title*, *year*, *genre*, and *url*.

-The interface of **Theatre Classique** is available in two versions, according to whether or not the **Advanced Settings** checkbox is selected.
+The interface of **Text Tree** is available in two versions, according to whether or not the **Advanced Settings** checkbox is selected.

 Basic interface
 ~~~~~~~~~~~~~~~

-In its basic version (see :ref:`figure 1 <theatre_classique_fig1>` below), the
+In its basic version (see :ref:`figure 1 <text_tree_fig1>` below), the
-**Theatre Classique** widget simply lets the user select one or more plays
+**Text Tree** widget lets the user browse at once all the files contained
-in the catalogue of more than 800 entries downloadable from the
-`theatre-classique <http://www.theatre-classique.fr>`_ website.
-To select
-multiple files use either control/command-click or shift-click.
+in the selected folder.

-.. _theatre_classique_fig1:
+.. _text_tree_fig1:

 .. figure:: figures/theatre_classique_basic_interface.png
     :align: center
     :alt: Basic interface of the Theatre Classique widget

-    Figure 1: **Theatre Classique** widget (basic interface).
+    Figure 1: **Text Tree** widget (basic interface).

 The **Options** section allows the user to define the label of the output
 segmentation (**Output segmentation label**).